 Sialendoscopy-Salivary Gland Endoscopy

 Sialendoscopy means ‘endoscopy of the salivary gland’.
-We perform this diagnostic procedure in patients with frequently swollen salivary glands.
+We perform this diagnostic procedure in patients who experience recurrent swelling of the salivary glands.
 This is how we look inside the salivary ducts to find the cause of the blockage.
 As in many other specialities, we also use an endoscope here.
-This allows us to evaluate the large salivary glands under the chin (submandibular) and in the cheek (parotid glands).
+This allows us to evaluate the major salivary glands under the chin (submandibular) and in the cheek (parotid glands).
 Various diseases can occur in the ducts of these glands.
-Salivary gland stones, duct stenosis (stenosis) and secretion condensation (mucus plugs) are the most common ones.
-Foreign bodies, duct polyps (flesh formations) and inflammatory diseases may also be present.
-When these obstruct the duct, the salivary gland swells; swelling may recur.
+Salivary gland stones, duct strictures (stenosis) and secretion condensation (mucus plugs) are the most common ones.
+Foreign bodies, duct polyps (reactive tissue formations) and inflammatory diseases may also be present.
+When these block the duct, saliva cannot flow and the gland may become swollen; the swelling can happen again.
 Sialendoscopy allows us to identify the obstructive disease directly.

-We do not use this method for salivary gland tumours or small salivary glands.
-These are not related to the duct system.
+We do not use this method for salivary gland tumours or minor salivary glands.
+These are not related to the ductal system.
 The endoscopes used for salivary gland endoscopy are much thinner than other standard endoscopes.
-These endoscopes have three channels (grooves); optical channel, irrigation and working channel.
+These endoscopes have three channels; optical channel, irrigation and working channel.
 The outer diameters of the sialendoscopes used by Dr Atilla Şengör are 1.1 mm and 1.6 mm.
-They are almost toothpick thin instruments.
-Their working grooves are 0.4 or 0.8 mm.
-The necessary treatment for a stone or stenosis is performed through these grooves with very thin instruments.
-Since we do not have advanced technology in optics, we buy sialendoscopes from abroad.
-The tools we use inside are the same way… For this reason, the costs in sialendoscopy are high.
+They are instruments almost as thin as a toothpick.
+Their working channels are 0.4 or 0.8 mm.
+The necessary treatment for a stone or stenosis is performed through these working channels with very thin instruments.
+For this reason, the costs in sialendoscopy are high.

-Sialendoscopy is actually a short-term examination that we prefer to perform under sterile conditions.
-We prefer the operating theatre environment for this.
-We can perform sialendoscopy under local anaesthesia.
-However, if we encounter a stone, for example, it is better to anaesthetise the patient.
-Because it may take a long time to remove the stone; we prefer general anaesthesia so that the patient does not feel distressed.
-Interventions such as stone removal, crushing, stenosis widening and stenting can be performed during sialendoscopy.
-We call these stages ‘interventional sialendoscopy’.
+Sialendoscopy is a relatively short procedure that we prefer to perform under sterile condition.
+We prefer to perform this in an operating theatre.
+Sialendoscopy can be done under local anaesthesia.
+However, if we encounter a stone, it is better to anaesthetise the patient, as removing it can take a long time.
+We prefer general anaesthesia in such cases so the patient remains comfortable and does not experience distress.
+Procedures such as stone removal, fragmentation, ductal dilatation, and stenting can be performed during sialendoscopy.
+We refer to these as ‘interventional sialendoscopy

-Sialendoscopic diagnosis and treatment started to be applied in the world in the 1990s.
-Dr Atilla Şengör started to work on this subject in 2004.
-He is the pioneer of this method in our country.
-He developed the method of breaking in the canal (pneumatic lithotripsy).
-He has written local and foreign articles and still gives speeches at conferences.
+Sialendoscopic diagnosis and treatment began to be used worldwide in the 1990s.
+Dr. Atilla Şengör started working in this field in 2004 and is the pioneer of this method in Türkiye.
+He developed the technique of fragmenting stones within the duct (pneumatic lithotripsy).
+He has published both national and international articles and continues to give lectures at conferences.
 In 2008, he is one of the authors of the first Turkish book on this subject.
 You can see some of his works in the ‘Selected Publications’ section.
 You can see the conferences he attended/spoke at in his biography.
-With the era of sialendoscopy, the approach to diagnosis and treatment of salivary gland duct diseases has changed.
-Especially open surgeries for salivary gland stones have decreased worldwide.
+With the advent of sialendoscopy, the approach to diagnosing and treating salivary gland duct diseases has changed.
+In particular, open surgeries for salivary gland stones have decreased worldwide.

 Is sialendoscopy an operation?

-Sialendoscopy is actually an examination method.
-We use it to see inside the ducts of the salivary glands.
-Today, we use an endoscope to see many areas of the body by illuminating and magnifying them.
-We can also record images in this way.
-The endoscopes we use in the salivary gland ducts are called ‘sialendoscopes’.
-The instruments used in sialendoscopy are very thin and sensitive.
-Sometimes the assistance of an assistant and anaesthesia may be required.
-Therefore, we prefer to perform sialendoscopy under operating theatre conditions.
+Sialendoscopy is actually a diagnostic method.
+We use it to look inside the ducts of the salivary glands.
+Today, endoscopes are used to view many parts of the body by illuminating and magnifying them, and they also allow us to record images.
+The endoscopes used in the salivary gland ducts are called “sialendoscopes.”
+The instruments used in sialendoscopy are very thin and delicate.
+Sometimes, the help of an assistant and anaesthesia may be required.
+Therefore, we prefer to perform sialendoscopy in an operating theatre.

-We can call the interventions performed during sialendoscopy surgery.
-But these are minimal operations.
-We perform applications such as salivary gland stone removal or stenosis widening by working inside the duct.
-We only intervene in the obstructive problem, we do not remove the salivary gland.
-Therefore, conditions such as scarring, facial paralysis and vascular damage that can be encountered in open surgeries are not present in sialendoscopy.
+Interventions performed during sialendoscopy can be considered surgical, but they are minimally invasive procedures.
+We perform procedures such as salivary gland stone removal or stenosis dilatation by working inside the duct.
+We only treat the obstruction; the salivary gland itself is not removed.
+Therefore, risks associated with open surgery, such as scarring, facial paralysis, or vascular injury, are avoided in sialendoscopy.

 Salivary glands are organs that produce saliva.
-Saliva secretion ensures that our mouth is moist and the bites are lubricated.
-The role of this secretion in swallowing and digesting food is very important.
-The large salivary glands are called ‘major salivary glands’.
+Saliva keeps the mouth moist and helps lubricate food while chewing.
+It also plays an important role in swallowing and digesting food.
+The large salivary glands are called “major salivary glands.”
 They have a duct system.
-The major salivary glands are located on the cheek (parotid gland), under the chin (submandibular gland) and under the tongue (sublingual gland).
-The saliva produced by these large glands flows into the mouth through the main duct.
-The opening of this duct is located under the tongue or on the inside of the cheek.
-Today, we can access these salivary ducts by sialendoscopy.
-If there is a disease blocking the duct, we can diagnose and treat it.
+The major salivary glands are located on the cheek (parotid gland), under the chin (submandibular gland), and beneath the tongue (sublingual gland).
+The saliva produced by these glands flows into the mouth through their main ducts.
+The openings of these ducts, where they drain into the mouth, are located under the tongue or inside the cheek.
+We can access the salivary ducts using sialendoscopy.
+If a disease is blocking the duct, we can both diagnose and treat it.

-There are also hundreds of small salivary glands in the mouth.
-We call these ‘minor salivary glands’.
-When you touch your tongue to the inside of the lips, these are the swellings that you feel rough.
+There are also hundreds of small salivary glands in the mouth, called “minor salivary glands.”
+When you touch your tongue to the inside of your lips, the small bumps you feel are these glands.
 However, sialendoscopy cannot be performed on them because they are too small.
-If necessary, we remove a few of them for pathological examination.
+In cases where Sjögren’s syndrome is suspected, a few of them can be removed for pathological examination.

 The salivary gland and ducts can be compared to a tree.
 We can think of the leafy part as the part where saliva is produced (parenchyma).
 Thin ducts originating from the parenchyma continue to thicken towards the trunk, just like the branches of a tree.
 The ducts coming from different parts of the gland merge to form the main duct (trunk).
 The diameter of the branches/ducts in this system varies between 0.5mm and 3.2 mm.
 The main duct carries saliva towards the mouth and drains it through the points we call orifices.
 The orifices, which are as thin as the tip of a needle, are located in the papillae.
 These are the bumps on the inside of the cheeks and under the tongue.
 Even very small stones can be caught in these funnel-shaped areas.
 When saliva is blocked, the gland swells.
 During sialendoscopy, we first enlarge this orphis and then enter the duct.
 We proceed in the canal system as far as the diameter of the canal allows.
 This distance varies between 5 and 9 cm.